Skip to main content

 Time Commitment

 Scholars also meet individually with their faculty fellow mentors; how often is determined by the scholar and mentor.
-Please keep these time commitments in mind when you are applying.
+Review last year's syllabus for more details; please keep these time commitments in mind when you are applying.

 Faculty Fellows